-Monitoring results of construction dust, construction noise, construction waste, CWD, and coral post-translocation monitoring did not trigger the corresponding Action and Limit Levels in the reporting period.
+Monitoring results of construction dust, construction noise, construction waste, and CWD monitoring did not trigger the corresponding Action and Limit Levels in the reporting period.

-The water quality monitoring results for dissolved oxygen (DO), turbidity, and total alkalinity obtained during the reporting period did not trigger their corresponding Action and Limit Levels stipulated in the EM&A programme.
+The water quality monitoring results for turbidity, total alkalinity, SS, and chromium obtained during the reporting period were within the corresponding Action and Limit Levels stipulated in the EM&A programme.
 Relevant investigation and follow-up actions will be conducted according to the EM&A programme if the corresponding Action and Limit Levels are triggered.
-For suspended solids (SS), chromium, and nickel, some of the testing results triggered the relevant Action or Limit Levels in the reporting period, and the corresponding investigations were conducted accordingly.
-The investigation findings concluded that the cases were not related to the Project.
+For dissolved oxygen (DO) and nickel, some testing results triggered the relevant Action or Limit Levels, and the corresponding investigations were conducted accordingly.
+The investigation findings concluded that the case was not related to the Project.
 To conclude, the construction activities in the reporting period did not introduce adverse impact to all water quality sensitive receivers.